acdh-oeaw/baserow-dump-cookiecutter/{{cookiecutter.directory_name}}/README.md

 ## export the data

-run `./export_env_variables.sh` to set your Baserow credentials as environment variables.
+* run `./export_env_variables.sh` to set your Baserow credentials as environment variables.
 * run `python dump_data.py`

+## convert dumps to TEI/XML
+* adapt the TEI-Header in `tei-template.xml` to your needs
+* run `python make_tei.py`

 ## GitHub-Actions

 * Create GitHub secrets called `BASEROW_USER`,  `BASEROW_PW` and `BASEROW_TOKEN` add your Baserow credentials
+* Go to the settings of the repository and grant GitHub Actions write permissions for your repo
 * Go to GitHub Actions and start the workflow -> the exported data will be checked into your repo

 -----